 (3) Vanguard LifeStrategy, Blackrock Consensus, L&G Mixed Investment, Architas MA Passive, HSBC World Index

 The target weights in the table below are where funds should be positioned currently.
 Actual positions may deviate slightly from these target weights as a result of market movements or ongoing trades for example.

-Table 1: Current fund tactical asset allocation (TAA) target weights as of 31 May 2017 (prior issued letter’s targets in brackets)
+Table 2: Current fund tactical asset allocation (TAA) target weights as of 30th September 2017 (prior month’s targets in brackets)

 Past performance is not a guide to future returns.
 The value of investments and any income may fluctuate and investors may not get back the full amount invested.
 This document is provided for the purpose of information only and if you are unsure of the suitability of these investments you should take independent advice.

 The views expressed are those of Peter Elston at the time of writing and are subject to change without notice.
 They are not necessarily the views of Seneca and do not constitute investment advice.
 Whilst Seneca has used all reasonable efforts to ensure the accuracy of the information contained in this communication, we cannot guarantee the reliability, completeness or accuracy of the content.

 CF Seneca Funds

 These funds may experience high volatility due to the composition of the portfolio or the portfolio management techniques used.
 Before investing you must read the key investor information document (KIID) as it contains important information regarding the funds, including charges, tax and fund specific risk warnings and will form the basis of any investment.
 The prospectus, KIID and application forms are available from Capita Financial Managers, the Authorised Corporate Director of the funds (0345 608 1497).